Gmail features for administrators

 * Available with G Suite Basic, Business, and Enterprise editions.

-Note: Administrators can also turn on Gmail options for users, such as Gmail Labs, offline Gmail, POP and IMAP access, mail delegation, and more.
+Note: Administrators can also turn on Gmail options for users, such as Advanced settings, offline Gmail, POP and IMAP access, mail delegation, and more.
 See Gmail options for users.